News

 HOW FAR CAN ORGANIC FOOD AND FARMING DEVELOP?
 (OWC-STA-292) Friday 10 September from 9:00 to 10:30

-Redaction: Com
+By: Com

-Assessment of the multifunctionality of agroecosystems within the context of the spatial expansion of organic agriculture - MULTIFUNK
+MULTIFUNK - Assessment of the multifunctionality of agroecosystems within the context of the spatial expansion of organic agriculture

 Biodiversity provides agroecosystems with a multitude of ecological services.
 The effects of organic agriculture (OA) and the benefits it brings in terms of biodiversity are still poorly known.
 Ecological, agronomical and economic performances in OA vary widely, and few studies have focused on quantifying the synergies and antagonisms between these performances.